CrazyCoder613/awesome-vue/README.md

 - [Large-scale Vuex application structures](https://medium.com/3yourmind/large-scale-vuex-application-structures-651e44863e2f) by [Kevin Peters](https://twitter.com/kevinpeters_)
 - [Composing computed properties in Vue.js](https://medium.com/@kevin_peters/composing-computed-properties-in-vue-js-87b4507af079) by [Kevin Peters](https://twitter.com/kevinpeters_)
 - [Learn how to refactor Vue.js Single File Components with a real-world example](https://medium.com/@kevin_peters/learn-how-to-refactor-vue-js-single-file-components-on-a-real-world-example-501b3952ae49) by [Kevin Peters](https://twitter.com/kevinpeters_)

+### Courses

+- [Learn Vue by Building and Deploying a CRUD App](https://testdriven.io/courses/learn-vue/) - This course is focused on teaching the fundamentals of Vue by building and testing a web application using Test-Driven Development (TDD).
+- [Advanced Vue.js Features from the Ground Up](https://frontendmasters.com/courses/advanced-vue/) - Learn how to build more accessible routing, state management, form validation and internationalization libraries from the ground up!

 # Projects Using Vue.js